bkesterbyld/701-Glenside/content/pages/index.md

     subtitle: ''
     text: >
-      Augustine Lane is near the big Glenside curve and is a 1-2 minute walk on the Southern side of Glenside with a Sidewalk.
-It may look like there is walking space across the street from Augustine, but nope.
+      Augustine Lane is near the big Glenside curve and is a 1-2 minute walk on the Southern sidewalk of Glenside.
+It may look like there is walking space across the street from Augustine, but residents planted stuff there long ago that makes it dangerous to navigate.

       When on foot to our house, try to cross at the first / southern driveway